 The primary task during the assembly process is to mount the components on the surface of the board.
 The following two methods are used to do that:

-•Surface mount technology (SMT) is incredibly convenient when you need to manufacture a high number of PCBs.
-Reliable and quick professional tools handle the mounting to ensure there is no room for human error while accelerating the Process.
+•Surface mount technology (SMT) is incredibly convenient when manufacturing a high number of PCBs.
+Reliable and quick professional tools handle the mounting to ensure no room for human error while accelerating the Process.

 •Through-hole – some prefer sticking to the method of manually mounting components to the surface of the board, but this often takes more time than SMT.